What is the Sixty-Plus (60+) Program?

 Sixty-Plus students may register for up to three classes (with appropriate prerequisites) per academic term.
 Auditing allows students to enroll in courses, but college credit is not awarded.

-Entrance to the 60+ program is a two-step process:
+Entrance to the 60+ program is a three-step process:

-1) complete the downloadable admission application form and return to the address supplied on the form.
+- Complete the admission application form and return to the address supplied on the form.
 Your application will be processed and you will be assigned a student ID number.
-This admission step is completed one time only (you do not have to fill in another application form once you have a student ID number) and,
+This admission step is completed one time only (you do not have to fill in another application form once you have a student ID number).

 Download the step-by-step guide for how to see available courses.
 Please prepare a list of your preferred courses and bring it with you to registration.
 This will help streamline the registration process.
 Please note, you must complete and return the 60+ admission application form first.